prajwalkharat/springboot-machine-test/README.md

 A simple Spring Boot REST API for Category and Product management.
 Built using Spring Boot, JPA, Hibernate, and MySQL.
 Includes basic CRUD operations, pagination, and one-to-many relationship between Category and Products.
 All APIs tested using Postman.

 How did you run the code?
-I used VS Code, made sure my MySQL database was running with the correct settings in the `application.properties` file, and ran the main class.
+I used VS Code, made sure my MySQL database was running with the correct settings in the `application.properties`  file for MySQL.
+I ran the application by executing the Spring Boot main class.
 The server started on port 8080.

 How did you run the machine test?
 I used Postman to test the REST APIs.
 I sent GET, POST, PUT, and DELETE requests to the API endpoints for categories and products, checked the responses, and verified pagination by using the `page` parameter.